 During this time, Sarai was unkind to Hagar and mistreated her.
 Hagar decided to run away and wandered in the desert.
 She stopped next to a spring, and that is where God found her.

 Hagar felt like no one cared about her.
-That she had no worth; her master’s wife had abused her and ran away, thinking no one would miss her.
+That she had no worth; her master’s wife had abused her and run away, thinking no one would miss her.

 But God was watching her.
 He knew everything about her, every detail, including every hair on her head.
 He cared, he knew her, and he saw her by that spring in the desert.